 “It wasn’t really burglary.
 It’s investigation,” Anna corrected.
 “It’s law work, really.”

 “Anna... what you’re talking about is illegal!”
 Josiah hissed, loud enough for the cows to lift up their heads.
-Luckily the gaffer, Mr Hampton, was down by the main barn and was also as deaf as a post.
+Luckily the gaffer, Mr. Hampton, was down by the main barn and was as deaf as a post.

 “It’s not just that... it’s dangerous.
 Silas... he’s a bad man, Anna.
 You know that.”